-Adult Residency Program
+Adult Residency Program Schedule

-The adult neurology residency training schedule at UT Southwestern represents the culmination of many years of refinement and incorporation of input from trainees.
+The adult neurology residency training schedule at UT Southwestern Medical Center represents the culmination of many years of refinement and incorporation of input from trainees.
 The schedule provides a balance of clinical work in a variety of practice settings, didactic instruction, and flexibility.

-Postgraduate Year 1 - Medicine Internship
+Postgraduate Year 1 – Integrated Internship

 Postgraduate Year 2 – Introduction to Neurology